naborly/fast-pdf-merge/README.md

-## easy-pdf-merge
+## fast-pdf-merge

 easy-pdf-merge is a node module to merge multiple PDFs into a single PDF easily.
-This module uses [Apache PDFBox Library 2.0.1](http://pdfbox.apache.org).
+This module uses [Apache PDFBox Library 2.0.11](http://pdfbox.apache.org).
 No special softwares are required for the module to run.
 But Java 6 or higher must be present.

-This project is currently NOT MAINTAINED.
-Contributions through PRs are welcome.
-I will try to add a contributing guide.
-If you benefit from this project, buy me a cup of coffee by donating through [Paypal](https://www.paypal.me/karuppiah7890/10)

 Currently only callback style is supported.
 That is only Async functions are supported.